 Welcome to the Stane Street Players website.

 Stane Street Players are the local drama group for Halstead and Earls Colne.
-Currently celebrating 40 years of non-professional drama and proud to have put on around 120 productions in the local area.
+We celebrated 40 years of non-professional drama in 2015 and are proud to have put on around 120 productions in the local area.